 We want to exchange gifts.
 What are some good ideas?

-All in all, ask yourself, "What will show them how well I know them and how much I appreciate them?"
-Think about what best represents this unique stage in your relationship.
+So you've agreed to swap presents, but now you need wedding day gift exchange ideas to surprise your partner with.
+Well, keep scrolling!
+We've rounded up the best gifts for your bride or groom below.
+Some popular present options include a watch to commemorate all the time you've been (and will be) together, a picture frame or scrapbook showcasing your best (or earliest) memories together, honeymoon essentials and accessories like cuff links or a necklace that'll personalize their wedding day outfit.
+And don't forget to pair whatever you choose with a handwritten card.
+When picking a gift for your bride or groom think, "What will show them how well I know them and how much I appreciate them?"
+You can also consider what best represents this unique stage in your relationship.
 Need more inspiration?
-You can get tons of ideas on Etsy and—not to brag—by visiting our very own The Knot Shop.
-For jewelry and accessories?
-Blue Nile and BHLDN are two of many great places to start your search.
-As for classic photo gifts and other custom presents?
-Check out Shutterfly and Artifact Uprising.
+You can get tons of cute ideas on Etsy, Uncommon Goods and—not to brag—by visiting our very own The Knot Shop.
+Shopping for jewelry and accessories?
+Blue Nile and David Yurman are two of many great places to start your search.
+As for classic photo gifts and other custom presents, you can check out Artifact Uprising and Personalization Mall.